POLICING SUTTON SOUTH

 Sutton police station is just outside our Ward, in Carshalton Road.

 Sutton has consistently been one of the safest Boroughs in London.
-Nonetheless Trish and Richard, the police, the Council and other partners recognise that feeling safe is one of our residents’ most important priorities.
+Nonetheless Trish, Louise and Richard, the police, the Council and other partners recognise that feeling safe is one of our residents’ most important priorities.

 DO YOU HAVE VIEWS ON HOW SOUTH SUTTON IS POLICED AND WHAT OUGHT TO BE THE PRIORITIES FOR POLICE ACTION?
 LET US KNOW.
 IT WILL HELP US IN OUR CONTINUING DIALOGUE, ON BEHALF OF THE COMMUNITY, WITH THE LOCAL POLICE, ON HOW SUTTON SOUTH CAN BEST BE POLICED.
-AND LET US KNOW IF YOUR HAVE IDEAS ON HOW THE WARD PANEL, THE VEHICLE FOR CONSULTATION WITH THE COMMUNITY, CAN BE MADE MORE REPRESENTATIVE.
+AND YOU ARE WELCOME TO ATTEND THE PUBLIC MEETINGS OF THE POLICE CONSULTATIVE PANEL, DETAILS BELOW.

 In Sutton you can call 101 to report a crime that has already happened, seek crime prevention advice or make the police aware of any issues in your local area.
 Using 101 for situations that do not require an immediate police response helps keep 999 available for when there is an emergency.
 An emergency is a crime happening now or immediate danger.
 If you have any information you wish to provide to the police anonymously contact the Crimestoppers charity on 0800 555 111.